MSLNZ/msl-loadlib/docs/install.rst

 -------------
 * The :mod:`~msl.loadlib.start_server32` module has been built in to a `frozen <https://www.pyinstaller.org/>`_ Python application for Windows and Linux and works with the Python versions listed above.
-The 32-bit server is running on Python 3.6 and therefore all modules that run on the server must use Python 3 syntax.
+The 32-bit server is running on Python 3.x and therefore all modules that run on the server must use Python 3 syntax.
-* The 32-bit server can be `frozen <https://www.pyinstaller.org/>`_ for other operating systems by running the :mod:`~msl.loadlib.freeze_server32` module in the operating system of your choice using a 32-bit Python interpreter of your choice.
+* You can create a new 32-bit server by running the :mod:`~msl.loadlib.freeze_server32` module in the operating system of your choice and using a 32-bit Python interpreter of your choice.

 .. _loadlib-prerequisites: